-- E.1 Profit of a company: The SB decides on how the profit of a company is used. - E.2 Increase or decrease of capital (e.g. issue of new shares): For this majorities are necessary in the SB and the shareholders' meeting. - E.3: Relocation of the headquarters of a company to an other state: For this majorities are necessary in the SB and the shareholders' meeting. - E.4 right for final decision ("Letztentscheidungsrecht"): The "right for final decision" of the general meeting (shareholders' meeting) of a company, which exists according to § 111 IV AktG in Germany, is to be abolished.
+- 1. Profit of a company: The SB decides on how the profit of a company is used. - 2.
+Increase or decrease of capital (e.g. issue of new shares): For this majorities are necessary in the SB and the shareholders' meeting. - 3.
+Relocation of the headquarters of a company to an other state: For this majorities are necessary in the SB and the shareholders' meeting. - 4.
+Right for final decision ("Letztentscheidungsrecht"): The "right for final decision" of the general meeting (shareholders' meeting) of a company, which exists according to § 111 IV AktG in Germany, will be abolished.
 This law makes it possible for the BoM to submit certain decisions, if the SB does not agree, to the general meeting for a decision.